davidhwyllie/findNeighbour4/doc/HowToTest.md

 ```
 cd /mydir/fn4       # or whatever you've installed into
-pipenv install --skip-lock         # can lock but is slow
 pipenv install --skip-lock -e .    # put fn4 packages in virtualenv; this is essential for effective imports

 ```